 Artist Statement

-As a woman who grew up in an extended family with Shia Muslim traditions, I hold the constant pressure of grief and the desire for understanding.
-It is an urgency to build a recognition and make relational artwork to stop the erasure, caricature, commodification, and the loss of life and dignity.
+As a woman who grew up in an extended family with the practice of Muslim traditions, I hold the constant pressure of grief and the desire for understanding.
+There is an urgency to build recognition and make relational artwork to stop the erasure and the loss of life and dignity.
+I was born in Moscow and immigrated from Azerbaijan, experiencing multiple pressures of colonial and dogmatic policies including the suppression languages, expression, and speech.
+My academic and artistic practice serves to offer that lived experience in ideas and form.

 Each work begins with a source photograph.
 I zoom in and make choices about the position of people, the level of detail, the clothing and the objects in people’s hands: grocery bags, scarves, umbrellas, cameras.
 The tags on the buildings, vehicles, bicycles, and open doors become the expression of the tenderness of the mundane to see beyond judgment.